 So how do you manage expectations if you're struggling with your finances?

 With adults, it’s a little easier.
 Yes, having a conversation around money can be tricky, but they'll always understand.

-With kids, it’s not that simple and it’s very easy to fall into the trap of wanting to keep up with their peers, have the latest gadgets and must-have toys or the hippest label on their clothes.
+With kids, it’s not that simple.
+It’s very easy to fall into the trap of wanting to keep up with their peers, have the latest gadgets and must-have toys, or the latest label on their clothes.

-It's good to just open up a dialogue and be honest with your kids, they're also not stupid and will sense when you're stressed.
+It's good to just open up a dialogue and be honest with your kids.
+They're also not stupid and will generally be able to sense when you're stressed.

-Anything else she wants, be that something with a label (normally something sporty as that's what she likes), anything special or additional shoes/boots – she has to save her pocket-money and buy them herself.
+Anything else she wants, be that something with a label (normally something sporty as that's what she likes), or anything special – she has to save her pocket-money and buy them herself.

 Now it’s fair to say it takes her a while to save her money, but that’s ok with us as it's a great way to teach her the value of money.

 By taking this approach, it makes it easier for us to have conversations when it comes to birthdays and Christmas.

 She will, like so many kids I’m sure, look through the Argos or Smyths catalogues and will cut out things she likes to put on her list.
 But, at the same time, we will have a chat about how long it would take her to save for that toy if she were to buy it herself.